je310/DotaVectors/README.md

 ./dota_code

+To recompile after editing main.cpp you only need to do "make", whilst in the build directory to recompile.

-(explanation of the above for reference)
+#(explanation of the above for reference)

 mkdir build (make a new directory called build, this is where all generated files will end up)